 The worst offender when it comes to high-calorie count isn’t a sugary treat – it’s a giant turkey leg.
 With a total of 1136 calories and 54 grams of fat, consuming one turkey leg will bring some people dangerously close to their calorie limit for the day.

 Enjoy your day (or days) at the theme park, but remember to practice moderation when it comes to your food orders.
 Eat a healthy breakfast, splurge at lunch and then have a salad or sandwich for dinner.
-That way, you’ll get to sample a few fair delicacies without feeling the need to crash diet the rest of the week.
+That way, you’ll get to sample a few high-calorie treats without feeling the need to crash diet the rest of the week.